Sub-Zero

 Possible Causes

-Tripped thermal fuse, No power on one leg of supply, Failed electronic oven control
+Tripped thermal fuse, No power on one leg of the supply, Failed electronic oven control

 How to Fix / Troubleshooting

 Safety first: Disconnect power before removing panels.
-For dual-fuel, also shut off gas if working near gas components.
+For dual-fuel models, also shut off the gas supply if working near gas components.

 Steps:

-- Check power supply: Verify both legs of the 240 V supply are present at the range terminal block.
-A missing leg can cause lights and controls to work but no heat.
+- Check power supply: Verify that both legs of the 240 V supply are present at the range terminal block.
+A missing leg can cause lights and controls to work, but no heat.

 - Inspect thermal fuse/high-limit: Access the rear or top of the oven cavity and locate any thermal fuse or high-limit thermostat.
 Test for continuity.
-Replace if open with the correct OEM part.
+Replace with the correct OEM part if it is open.

-- Control output: If fuses are good, start a bake cycle and check for voltage at the bake and broil outputs of the electronic oven control.
-If no output in any mode, replace the control board.
+- Control output: If the fuses are good, start a bake cycle and check for voltage at the bake and broil outputs of the electronic oven control.
+If there is no output in any mode, replace the control board.

 Warning: Do not bypass safety thermostats for normal operation.